starwander/GoFibonacciHeap/README.md

 * Minimum: returns the current minimum value in the heap by key.
 * ExtractMin: returns the current minimum value in the heap and then extracts the value from the heap.
 * Union: merges the input heap in.
-* DecreaseKey: updates the value in the heap by the input value.
+* DecreaseKey: decreases and updates the value in the heap by the input.
-* Delete: deletes the value in the heap by the input value.
+* Delete: deletes the value in the heap by the input.
 * GetTag: searches and returns the value in the heap by the input tag.
 * ExtractTag: searches and extracts the value in the heap by the input tag.
-* Num: returns the total number of values in the heap.
+* Num: returns the current total number of values in the heap.
 * String: provides some basic debug information of the heap.

 ## Example